Tail rot? Sick fish, fin issues, please help! Photo and video heavy!

 Symptoms and Treatment

-How has your betta fish's appearance changed?
 My Dad wanted to buy him a hiding place (picture below), which he did not approve at all and I caught him fin biting, so the "decoration" had to go.
 I did a water change and thought it's going to be enough for him to get healed.
 At the time, I started feeding him with the Tropical food.
 The day after that, his tail seemed to have grey to black-brownish (with a yellow hint) edges, some of them were even red, rather ragged.
 I decided to go with a 100% water change and follow that for 3 days without any improvement.
 I followed with 10 days of aq. salt treatment, which seemed to help at first, but the symptoms started getting even worse about 3 days in (fins falling off).
 After that, I started using Sera Baktopur, which helped tremendously and he seemed completely healthy till today.

 How has your betta fish's behavior changed?
 His behavior hasn't changed at all.
-He's such a nice fish - he swims towards me, is very playful, jumps for food and is overall a lovely guy.
+He's such a nice fish - he swims towards me, is very playful, jumps for food and is overall a lovely guy.:)

 When did you start noticing the symptoms?
 14th of February.